 - Instant operation upon detection of an intruder inside the caravan

-Fitting an alarm?
+Fitting a caravan alarm?

 - Alarms relying on tilt sensors only often don’t sound the siren until the thief is driving off.